ddev/ddev/docs/users/docker_installation.md

 We can use a single docker command to make sure that docker is set up to do what we want:

-**On Windows this command should be run in git-bash).** In your *project directory* run `docker run --rm -t -p 80:80 -v "/$PWD:/tmp/projdir" busybox sh -c "echo ---- Project Directory && ls /tmp/projdir"` - you should see the contents of your project directory displayed.
+**On Windows this command should be run in git-bash.** In your *project directory* run `docker run --rm -t -p 80:80 -v "/$PWD:/tmp/projdir" busybox sh -c "echo ---- Project Directory && ls /tmp/projdir"` - you should see the contents of your project directory displayed.
 (On Windows, make sure you run this using git-bash)

 If that fails (if you get an error, or you don't see the contents of your project directory and your home directory) you'll need to troubleshoot: